rax-register/rax-register.github.io/_posts/2020-07-10-htb-nibbles.md

 ![](/images/nibbles/13. users_xml.png)

-Okay, we have a username, “admin”.
+Here we have a username, “admin”.
 Now what for a password?
 Unfortunately, none of the other files seem to shed any light.
 After some educated guessing we arrive with a successful login of:

 admin : nibbles

 ![](/images/nibbles/14. dashboard.png)

 And we're in!
-Turns out the password “nibbles” was right in front of us several times throughout.
+Turns out the password “nibbles” was right in front of us from the beginning (again, HTB with the name of the box as a clue).
 Now let's search for a version to confirm whether or not we can use our Metasploit module.

 In the above screenshot there is a Settings page on the left side, click it.

 ![](/images/nibbles/15. version.png)

 If you scroll down on the Settings page you will eventually see the above.
 Version is 4.0.3 which means our Metasploit module should work.
 Let's give it a shot.

 <p>&nbsp;</p>
 =======================================================